agcdtmr/2-wk-sprint-mini-project-for-junior-cloud-devops-engineer/README.md

 - **Use Online Resources:** Leverage AWS and Terraform documentation, tutorials, and forums.
 Don't hesitate to seek help from communities if you're stuck.
 - **Regular Commits:** Commit your changes frequently and write meaningful commit messages.
 This helps in tracking changes and debugging.
 - **Test Thoroughly:** Ensure your CI/CD pipeline includes proper testing phases.
 This practice enhances the reliability of your deployments.

+## Understanding the project requirements and scope

+Understanding the project requirements and scope means figuring out exactly **what you need to do** and **what your project will involve**.

 Remember, this plan is flexible and might need adjustments based on your progress and familiarity with the tools.
 Good luck with your project!